glpcc/RNN_experiment/readme.md

 ## First Experiment
 After making the basics of the network class I would try it to make a small 2d car drive on its own in a little circuit.
+### WARNING
+If you want to review the car game code beware that it is mainly in spanish (I may translate this in the future)

 ## Potential Expansions
 Add posible mutations to the number of neurons